rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.AddToKnownSSIDs"></a>
 ## *AddToKnownSSIDs [<sup>method</sup>](#head.Methods)*

-Saves the SSID, passphrase, and security mode for future sessions.
+This method adds given SSID, passphrase, and security mode to the Known SSIDs list and persists for future sessions.
+This method only adds to the persistent memory; does not disconnect from currently connected SSID.

 ### Events